simplicitesoftware/documentation/docs/docs/authentication/keycloak.md

 This parameter is not used by `public` access.

-You can test the API with `curl` before testing the connection thru Simplicite.
+You can test the API with `curl` before testing the connection through Simplicite.

 - The admin RESTful API has a base path /auth/admin/realms/
 - To get one access_token: